vutran1710/PyrateLimiter/README.md

 `HitRate` class is not abstract. `HitRate` is to describe how many `hit` per time unit the Limiter can allow to pass thru.

-Considering about API throttling business, we usually see the strategies are somewhat similar to this.
+Considering API throttling business models, we usually see strategies somewhat similar to this.

 ``` shell
 Some commercial/free API (Linkedin, Github etc)